How do you conduct a DTIA?

 In a world where privacy and security are increasingly scrutinized, a DTIA offers the opportunity to demonstrate that your organization handles personal data responsibly.
 It's not just a means to comply with legal requirements; it's also a crucial part of a responsible data management plan.

-In our experience, it is wise to follow these steps when conducting a DTIA.
+It is wise to follow these steps when conducting a DTIA

 Step 1: Determine the scope of the transfer